Ailishiva/Ailishiva/README.md

-- 👋 Hi, I’m @Ailishiva
+- 👋 Hi, I’m Shivaprasad Aili
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on frontend projects.
-- 📫 How to reach me ...
+- 📫 How to reach me aili.shivaprasad@gmail.com.

 <!---
 Ailishiva/Ailishiva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.